 How in the world are you going to do it?
 How can you provide a contactless menu experience that gives customers an up-to-date, customized menu?
 How can you provide a menu with descriptions for your ever changing beer list?
 And how can you do it without spending hours on the computer each week?

-Here’s a secret: you can do it in just one click.
+Here’s a secret: you can do it with just one click.
 Read on to learn how to create and maintain an awesome digital menu—and the QR code that sends customers to it—with just one click.

 QR Menus: safely provide the information your customers need